jcvdav/villasenor-derbez/content/home/about.md

 # Hi there!

 I am a Postdoctoral scholar with the [Micheli Lab at Stanford](https://michelilab.stanford.edu/), where I study coupled human-ocean systems, with an emphasis on the design and evaluation of policy interventions that seek to conserve and manage natural resources.
+I am particularly interested in how ecological processes shape human incentives and how human actions can modify the environment.
 I draw from my training in oceanography, ecology and environmental economics and combine geo-spatial, econometric, and machine learning methods into my research, and focus my questions around Marine Protected Areas and fisheries.
+I will soon be joining the University of Miami as an Assistant Professor at the Rosenstiel School of Marine, Atmospheric & Earth Science and the Frost Institute for Data Science & Computing.